 - Wrap it up and thank donors.

-With the sudden move to exclusively virtual fundraising strategies due to COVID-19, peer-to-peer fundraising campaigns are fantastic for garnering support across a large, geographically distributed base of support.
+With the sudden move to exclusively virtual fundraising strategies due to COVID-19, peer-to-peer fundraising campaigns are fantastic for garnering support across a large, geographically distributed support base.
 This is especially true thanks to the power of social media and other digital tools.

 1. Choose the right peer-to-peer fundraising platform.

-Luckily for organizations like yours, there are a ton of amazing peer-to-peer fundraising platforms available for schools and fundraisers to choose from.
+Luckily for organizations like yours, there are a ton of excellent peer-to-peer fundraising platforms available for schools and fundraisers to choose from.
 But how do you know which one is the best?

 According to Fundly’s guide to peer-to-peer fundraising platforms, you should be on the lookout for a fundraising tool with the following characteristics:

-- Positive user experience: If the users (both the volunteer fundraisers and their donors) are unable to navigate your platform in a simple and streamlined way, you’re likely to miss out on a ton of potential gifts.
-Instead, make sure any user can quickly and easily make their donation in under a minute.
+- Positive user experience: If the users (volunteer fundraisers and their donors) cannot navigate your platform in a simple and streamlined way, you’re likely to miss out on many potential gifts.
+Instead, ensure any user can quickly and easily donate in under a minute.

 - Standout features: Look for features that go beyond the basic peer-to-peer functionality.
 For example, gamification tools like leaderboards and fundraising thermometers can help encourage your fundraisers to try their best by instilling a sense of friendly competition among students.

-- Cost-effectiveness: Of course, you don’t want to blow your entire budget on a fundraising tool.
-Luckily, there are free and low-cost fundraising platforms available for schools to use.
-However, be sure to keep an eye out for platform and payment processing fees as well.
+- Cost-effectiveness: You don’t want to blow your entire budget on a fundraising tool.
+Luckily, free and low-cost fundraising platforms are available for schools to use.
+However, keep an eye out for platform and payment processing fees.

-- Integrations: When looking for any new software solution, it’s a good idea to look into any integrations that they offer.
+- Integrations: When looking for any new software solution, it’s a good idea to look into any integrations they offer.
 For a school fundraising platform, useful integrations with CRM and volunteer management tools can make a huge difference in your overall operations.
-For example, parents will appreciate the convenience of being able to raise money for their child’s campaign while also signing up to volunteer for a fundraising event all within the same platform.
+For example, parents will appreciate the convenience of raising money for their child’s campaign while also signing up to volunteer for a fundraising event all within the same platform.

 Your peer-to-peer platform is essentially the foundation of your fundraiser and works to set your school up for success.
-That being said, it’s important to do your research and find the platform that is right for your needs.
+That being said, it’s essential to research and find the right platform for your needs.

 2. Gather supporters to fundraise on your behalf.

-The most important part of any peer-to-peer fundraising campaign is the volunteer fundraisers themselves.
+Volunteer fundraisers are the most essential part of any peer-to-peer fundraising campaign.
 In the case of a school campaign like yours, these fundraisers will likely be the students and parents.

-That’s one of the reasons why schools love peer-to-peer campaigns so much—they already have built-in fundraisers who are willing and able to raise funds on their behalf.
-However, it’s not enough to gather these supporters and send them off unprepared.
+That’s one of the reasons why schools love peer-to-peer campaigns so much—they already have built-in fundraisers willing and able to raise funds on their behalf.
+However, gathering these supporters and sending them off unprepared is insufficient.

 You need to equip fundraisers with strategic peer-to-peer resources such as:

-- A personal fundraising page: In a peer-to-peer fundraiser, each volunteer fundraiser should have their own personalized fundraising page that their supporters will give to.
-Although the funds all end up in the same place (your overall fundraising account), a student’s friends and family members will be more likely to contribute to an individual donation page rather than your general school fundraising page.
+- A personal fundraising page: In a peer-to-peer fundraiser, each volunteer fundraiser should have a personalized fundraising page to which their supporters will give.
+Although the funds all end up in the same place (your overall fundraising account), a student’s friends and family members will be more likely to contribute to an individual donation page than your general school fundraising page.
 Because even if they don’t feel a significant connection to your school, they do to the student—so that should be the central focus.

-- Donation outreach templates: Since your fundraisers are going to be requesting donations on your behalf, it’s a good idea to provide them with several customizable templates to use.
-Popular ones to consider include social media posts, emails, text messages, and more.
-Plus, you can provide fundraisers with examples of how they can personalize their own individual fundraising page in a way that will encourage their networks of support to contribute.
+- Donation outreach templates: Since your fundraisers will be requesting donations on your behalf, providing them with several customizable templates is a good idea.
+Popular ones include social media posts, emails, and text messages.
+Plus, you can provide fundraisers with examples of how they can personalize their fundraising page to encourage their networks of support to contribute.

-While some students may choose to opt-out of your peer-to-peer fundraising campaign, more than likely you’ll have a good number of students and parents who are excited to participate.
-And when you provide fundraisers with effective resources like these, more students will be confident in helping out.
+While some students may opt out of your peer-to-peer fundraising campaign, more than likely, you’ll have a good number of students and parents who are excited to participate.
+And when you provide fundraisers with adequate resources like these, more students will be confident in helping.